 Transactions are credited and debited to various accounts within the OmniPay accounting system.
-Every account is maintained in a particular account currency (for example, USD, GBP, EUR and so on).
-Any transactions posted to the account that are not in the account currency are converted using the appropriate foreign exchange rates (such as the card scheme rates or the OmniPay rates.
+Every account is maintained in a particular account currency (e.g. USD, GBP, EUR, etc.).
+Any transactions posted to an account that has a different account currency are converted using the appropriate foreign exchange rates, such as the card scheme rates or the OmniPay rates.

 |SET/3D-SET authenticated||For Visa, this capture method indicates a Verified by Visa electronic commerce transaction.
 The capture method corresponds to Visa ECI 05.
-For MasterCard, this capture method indicates a UCAF (Universal Card Authentication Field) electronic commerce transaction with the UCAF data populated.
-The capture method corresponds to a MasterCard UCAF Collection Indicator value of 2 (the UCAF Collection Indicator is in position 3 of the Electronic Commerce Security Level Indicator field in the MasterCard clearing message).|
+For Mastercard, this capture method indicates a UCAF (Universal Card Authentication Field) electronic commerce transaction with the UCAF data populated.
+The capture method corresponds to a Mastercard UCAF Collection Indicator value of 2 (the UCAF Collection Indicator is in position 3 of the Electronic Commerce Security Level Indicator field in the Mastercard clearing message).|

 |SET/3D-SET non-authenticated||For Visa, this capture method indicates an electronic commerce transaction with a merchant which supports Verified by Visa, where the merchant attempted to authenticate the cardholder using Verified by Visa.
 The capture method corresponds to Visa ECI 06.
-For MasterCard, this capture method indicates an electronic commerce transaction where the merchant supports UCAF, but the UCAF data was not provided by the cardholder/issuer.
-The capture method corresponds to a MasterCard UCAF Collection Indicator value of 1 (the UCAF Collection Indicator is in position 3 of the Electronic Commerce Security Level Indicator field in the MasterCard clearing message).|
+For Mastercard, this capture method indicates an electronic commerce transaction where the merchant supports UCAF, but the UCAF data was not provided by the cardholder/issuer.
+The capture method corresponds to a Mastercard UCAF Collection Indicator value of 1 (the UCAF Collection Indicator is in position 3 of the Electronic Commerce Security Level Indicator field in the Mastercard clearing message).|

 |eCommerce, non-secure||An electronic commerce transaction where the card details are transported to the merchant in the clear.
-For Visa transactions, the capture method corresponds to Visa ECI 08 For MasterCard transactions, the capture method corresponds to a MasterCard Security Protocol value of 9 (the Security Protocol is in position 1 of the Electronic Commerce Security Level Indicator field in the MasterCard clearing message).|
+For Visa transactions, the capture method corresponds to Visa ECI 08 For Mastercard transactions, the capture method corresponds to a Mastercard Security Protocol value of 9 (the Security Protocol is in position 1 of the Electronic Commerce Security Level Indicator field in the Mastercard clearing message).|

 |eCommerce, Channel Encrypt||An electronic commerce transaction where the card details are transported to the merchant in encrypted form.
 This is the capture method assigned to normal SSL-based electronic commerce transactions.
 For Visa transactions, the capture method corresponds to Visa ECI 07.
-For MasterCard transactions, the “eCommerce, Channel Encrypt” capture method corresponds to a MasterCard Security Protocol value of 2 (meaning “channel encryption”).
-The MasterCard Security Protocol field is position 1 of the 3 position Electronic Commerce Security Level Indicator field in the MasterCard clearing message.
-For MasterCard transactions, the “ecommerce, Channel Encrypt” capture method may then be followed by the value of the UCAF Collection Indicator as received in the incoming transaction.
-The UCAF Collection Indicator is position 3 of the 3 position Electronic Commerce Security Level Indicator field in the MasterCard clearing message and is shown in round brackets.
-In summary, the following Capture Method texts are shown for MasterCard electronic commerce transactions:
+For Mastercard transactions, the “eCommerce, Channel Encrypt” capture method corresponds to a Mastercard Security Protocol value of 2 (meaning “channel encryption”).
+The Mastercard Security Protocol field is position 1 of the 3 position Electronic Commerce Security Level Indicator field in the Mastercard clearing message.
+For Mastercard transactions, the “ecommerce, Channel Encrypt” capture method may then be followed by the value of the UCAF Collection Indicator as received in the incoming transaction.
+The UCAF Collection Indicator is position 3 of the 3 position Electronic Commerce Security Level Indicator field in the Mastercard clearing message and is shown in round brackets.
+In summary, the following Capture Method texts are shown for Mastercard electronic commerce transactions: